 Glossy Paint Splatter

-For all the self-proclaimed Jackson Pollocks out there, we have you covered too.
+For the artistically-included, we have you covered too.
 Makeup artist Katie Jane Hughes has mastered this look, serving it up on her own face as well as one of our favorites, Walker Ash.
 The beauty is in the gloss—after you apply the various colors, smudge a bit of light-catching vinyl on there to set it all together and make the look literally radiant.

 See what we told you about Katie Jane Hughes?
 The woman knows her way around a color.
 Here, she tries warm yellow on for size, a bold but oddly neutral-feeling shade when done with not much other makeup.
 We're intrigued by the hue, as it's not neon, but rather more like sunshine.